-We appreciate your interest in our company.
-Data protection is of particular importance to the management of marbet Marion & Bettina Würth GmbH & Co KG.
-It is possible to use the website without supplying any personal information.
+Thank you for your interest in our company.
+Data protection is a top priority for the management of marbet Marion & Bettina Würth GmbH & Co.
+KG.
+In general, this website can be used without supplying any personal data.

-The following information is intended to provide an overview of personal data processing at marbet and of the rights of data subjects under data protection law.
-Which data is processed in detail and how it is used depends largely on the services agreed or used.
-Therefore, not all sections of this information will apply equally to all parties concerned.
+The following information is designed to provide an overview of the processing of personal data at marbet, as well as the rights of data subjects under data protection law.
+The data that we process in each individual case and how it is used depends largely on the services agreed/used.
+As a result, not all parts of this information will apply to all data subjects in the same way.

-Who is responsible for data processing and who can I contact?
+Contact I Who is responsible for data processing and who is my point of contact?

-The data controller under the General Data Protection Regulation, other data protection laws applicable in member states of the European Union and other provisions of a data protection nature is:
+The “controller” within the meaning of the General Data Protection Regulation, other data protection laws that apply in the member states of the European Union and other data protection provisions is

 marbet Marion & Bettina Würth GmbH & Co.
 KG